dvdhncck/maxdView/README.md

-Developed between 2001/2006 for the Univerity of Manchester & UK Science funding Agencies
+Developed between 2001/2006 for the Univerity of Manchester & UK Science Funding Agencies

 Released as Open Source under PERL licence